 You may charge a fee for the physical act of transferring a copy, and you may at your option offer warranty protection in exchange for a fee.
-2. You may modify your copy or copies of the Program or any portion of it, thus forming a work based on the Program, and copy and distribute such modifications or work under the terms of Section 1 above, provided that you also meet all of these conditions:

-a) You must cause the modified files to carry prominent notices stating that you changed the files and the date of any change.
+2. You may modify your copy or copies of the Program or any portion of it, thus forming a work based on the Program, and copy and distribute such modifications or work under the terms of Section 1 a) You must cause the modified files to carry prominent notices stating that you changed the files and the date of any change.